Emmy042/alx-zero_day/0x03-git/README.md

-this repo contains some soft work on ALX program test.
+this repo contains some soft work on ALX program test for month 1.